nodejs/node/SECURITY.md

 Report security bugs in Node.js via [HackerOne](https://hackerone.com/nodejs).

-Your report will be acknowledged within 5 days, and you’ll receive a more detailed response to your report within 10 days indicating the next steps in handling your submission.
+Your report will be acknowledged within 5 days, and you'll receive a more detailed response to your report within 10 days indicating the next steps in handling your submission.